fernandeslouro/blog/_posts/2021-04-02-sentinel2-is-great.md

+---
+layout: post
-# SENTINEL-2 is great
+title: Sentinel-2 is great
+tags: [projects]
+---

-I've only recently found out that you can access images of a good portion of the globe for free with ESA's [SENTINEL-2](https://sentinel.esa.int/web/sentinel/missions/sentinel-2) mission data, with a periodicity of 5 days.
+I've only recently found out that you can access images of a good portion of the globe for free with ESA's [Sentinel-2](https://sentinel.esa.int/web/sentinel/missions/sentinel-2) mission data, with a periodicity of 5 days.
 I've always wanted to play with images of my home area, a sparsely populated zone in central Portugal, and I was pleasantly surprised at the simplicity of getting images using this resource.

 There is even an excellent [API](https://github.com/sentinelsat/sentinelsat/tree/98fbe9c8bf20912aa683c106266b422653b61035) (for python and command line), that can be integrated into scripts very easily.
 This really is a great tool, and I wish more European satellites had similar data availability schemes.
 They are paid for by the people, and in my opinion it makes sense to have the data available to the public as easily as possible.